 301. MONEY AND BANKING.
-Either term.
+Fall term.
 Credit three hours.
 Prerequisite, Economics 104.
-Fall term, T Th S 11, Mr. Rice.
-Spring term, M W F 10.
-Mr. Golay.
+M W F 11, Mr. O'Leary.
+T Th S 11, Mr. Rice.

 A study of the monetary system of the United States with emphasis on the roles played by the commercial and central banks; included is a survey of monetary theory and the influence of credit and monetary measures on economic stability.